 If these foods aren’t already on your plate, consider OsteoCleanse™ The Seven Day Bone Building Accelerator.
 This whole-health cleanse is focused on inclusion and not deprivation, making it healthier (and easier!) than starvation-based fad cleanses.
-Cruciferous vegetables play a significant role in the dietary specifications of the seven day cleanse that flushes out the toxins and osteoporosis drugs out of your body and sets the stage for restoring the health of your bones along with the Save Our Bones Program.
+Cruciferous vegetables play a significant role in the dietary specifications of the seven day cleanse that flushes out the toxins and osteoporosis drugs out of your body and sets the stage for restoring the health of your bones along with the Osteoporosis Reversal Program.
 Aside from sulforaphane, cruciferous vegetables contain a phytochemical that is essential to the detoxification process: d-glucarate.

 Sulforaphane and d-glucarate-containing foods are included in recipes for the once daily raw dishes, juices, smoothies, and much more that are an integral part of OsteoCleanse™.
 They offer you a delicious blast of nutrients, and open the door to accelerated bone building, better liver and kidney function, more energy, optimal sleep, and a younger appearance.

 Accelerated Bone Remodeling In Just 7 Days!